sbb-design-systems/sbb-angular/src/angular/table/table.md

-The `sbbTable` provides a SBB Design styled data-table that can be used to display rows of data.
+The `sbb-table` provides a SBB Design styled data-table that can be used to display rows of data.

-### When can you use it?

 You can use a table for displaying data, but not for structuring content.

-### Characteristics and states

-The table consists of a grid of columns and rows.
-Each column has a header.

-The table has got the following characteristics:

-- It can display data in grouped columns.
-- It can display data in grouped rows.
-- It can sort data with the following rules:
-  - Ascending
-  - Descending
-  - No sorting

 ### Usage